Transportation in South Florida: Tri-Rail

 Tri-Rail is a 70.9 mi, 18 station commuter rail train system, operated by the South Florida Regional Transportation Authority (SFRTA) that runs north and south through Palm Beach, Broward, and Miami-Dade counties, terminating at Miami International Airport in Miami-Dade County.
 Tri-Rail is split into six zones.
 As of 2014, standard fare ranges from US$2.50 to US$11.55 and is determined by the number of zones travelled through and whether it is a one way or round trip.
 A standard fare of US$100 for a month is also available.
 Many Tri-Rail stations have free parking facilities, with a total capacity of about 4,000 vehicles, which are known to fill up.

+In 2015, Tri-Rail's southern terminus moved into a new station at Miami Intermodal Center.
+In 2017, the SFRTA voted to contract out operations to Herzog Transit Services for a 10-year contract beginning in July of that year.

 Tri-Rail proposed adding additional service to a more easterly alignment on the Florida East Coast Railway freight line in a project known as the "Coastal Link."
 This would bring it closer to the major population centers of South Florida, of which the FEC line passes through about 22.
 This would also bring it directly into Downtown Miami, where it would terminate at the MiamiCentral transit hub.
 Service would also eventually extend northward to Jupiter, which would more than double Tri-Rail's current system length.
-Currently, Tri-Rail is a financial loss, relying heavily on revenue from shuttle buses and parking at stations because they are not within walking distance.

-In 2015, Tri-Rail's southern terminus moved into a new station at Miami Intermodal Center.
-In 2017, the SFRTA voted to contract out operations to Herzog Transit Services for a 10-year contract beginning in July of that year.
+In 2024, Tri-Rail began operating trains between the Metrorail Transfer station and MiamiCentral.